 4. Developed guidance for updating the study's basic elements on a continuing periodic basis.

 Using a blend of Professional Judgment Panel and Successful Schools Study methods for analyzing the costs of an adequate education, the TFP/APA study team will examine the cost of resources required for public schools and public charter schools to meet DC academic standards, including the Common Core State Standards, once they are implemented.

 .
 This brief aims to help policymakers, community leaders, private investors, and other stakeholders understand what is known about the opportunities and conditions for success in designing and implementing incentive-based financing strategies to take innovative evidence-based social solutions to scale.
 It describes the design and implementation of three broad types of innovative financing strategies that make funding contingent on specific benchmarks for success.
 The brief also includes examples of how state and local leaders are designing and implementing these financing strategies to respond to demands for improved outcomes.
 It offers considerations for stakeholders to address when determining whether, and how, these strategies could work for a community or state seeking to link funding to achievable outcomes.

 Sustainability Planning Workbook

-This workbook is the foundation for our training services and helps users clarify their vision, identify key issues in sustaining their work, and develop strategies to achieve their long-term goals.
+This workbook is the foundation for our training and technical assistance services and helps users clarify their vision, identify key issues in sustaining their work, and develop strategies to achieve their long-term financing goals.